Do you want a good view or moving convenience?

 - Moving convenience

-Save yourself (and your back) a lot of pain and move into a lower floor if you’re planning to switch accomodation anytime soon.
+Save yourself (and your back) a lot of pain and move into a lower floor if you’re planning to switch accommodation anytime soon.

 - Pet friendly